 for Ovid, Margaret Stohl, and Watts Martin

-Read and read.
-First book: Royce Rolls, by Margaret Stohl, a farce (which she claims is slightly autobiographical) about a Los Angeles reality-TV family with absolutely no privacy.
+Read two books.
+First: Royce Rolls, by Margaret Stohl, a farce (she claims it's a bit autobiographical) about a Los Angeles reality-TV family with absolutely no privacy.
 Teenage Bentley wants out, and does some ingeniously drastic stuff to get out.
 Funny.
 A solo departure from the Southern fantasy-horror that Stohl did with Kami Garcia--whose solo work just keeps repeating that same ol' devilism.
 Stohl's following her bad-girl thing down a different path here.
 The risk paid off.

 Watts Martin, Why Coyotes Howl.
 Science fiction & fantasy tales, mostly furry.
 Not all--Still Life With Espresso is a rather Charles de Lint fantasy on a painter who reads others' memories; her historical murals start revitalizing her 'hood.
 But many are straight wish-fulfilling furry/xenophilic romances.
 The story-structures and prose aren't always polished, but the emotions and issues he raises hit home.
 Bentley in Royce Rolls was fun, but I'm not a media-saturated human.
 This book makes it clear that skin or not, I am a fur.

-Mainstream critics judge the artistry in depicting their little world; minorities like me, living outside that one room, focus on subject matter and ideas.
+Mainstream critics judge the artistry in depicting their world; minorities like me, living outside that world, focus on subject matter and ideas.
 Not that I MIND a great style, but...

 Go to bed half-satisfied and half longing--my loneliness for otherness stronger than ever.
 But then, Tolkien, in "On Fairy-Stories", his definitive essay on the function of fantasy, says that's the job of such tales.
 Mundane fiction polishes the doors of perception; fantasy cleans the doors of desire.
 We're too reasonable; think too small.